mattermost/docs/source/cloud/cloud-user-management/user-management.rst

 1. Click your username at the top of the Navigation Panel.
 2. Click **Invite People**.
-3. If there is a option to invite members and guests, choose **Invite Guests**.
+3. If there is an option to invite members and guests, choose **Invite Guests**.
 4. In the **Invite People** field enter the email address of guest you want to add.
 You can add multiple email addresses to invite more than one guest.
 5. Specify the channels the guest will be able to access.
 6. [Optional] Add a custom message to be included in the invitation to the guest.